JamieGainer/autarchy/README.md

 The default value is 100.
 Any integer value can be used, though the number of trainings implemented will be rounded up to the nearest 5.

 **quick_stop**
 The default value is "NONE".
-To
+Other options are "AGRESSIVE": If r = RMSE / mean(abs(test_values)) < 0.4 after training with a random hyperparameter point, stop execution. and
+"MODERATE": If r < 0.1 after training with a random hyperparameter point, stop execution.

 **seed**
 The default value is 42.
 Any integer value may be specified.

 **test_size**

 The default value is 0.25.
+Any floating point value > 0 and < 1 may be chosen.
+An exception will be raised and execution will cease if test_size + validation_size >= 1.

+**validation_size**

+The default value is 0.1.
+Any floating point value > 0 and < 1 may be chosen.
+An exception will be raised and execution will cease if test_size + validation_size >= 1.

 **target_column**